orbuluh/fundamental/README.md

-- :bulb: 1926.
+- :thinking: 1926.
 Nearest Exit from Entrance in Maze